Holding ABS Is Still Tricky: The EU Securitisation Regulation and its U.K. Equivalent

 Non-EU AIFMs that market alternative investment funds (“AIFs”) into the EU.

 The Updated Risk Retention Rules homogenised the previously disparate risk retention obligations and provide that “institutional investors” can only hold an “exposure to a securitisation” where “the originator, sponsor or original lender retains [5% of that securitisation]”).
+This is the headline risk retention compliance obligation that makes risk retention directly applicable to the originator etc., and (since this applicability has been looked at very closely by the ABS market) is not the focus of this note.
+This note focuses on the obligations imposed on the institutional investors.

 As with the other principles of risk retention, the varied due diligence requirements laid down in the previous and various pieces of sectoral legislation were consolidated into a framework by the Updated Risk Retention Rules.
 This framework requires “institutional investors” to: